marq24/ha-waterkotte/README.md

 [![hacs][hacsbadge]][hacs]
 [![Project Maintenance][maintenance-shield]][user_profile]

-All credit's have to go to the original creator [@pattisonmichael](https://github.com/pattisonmichael):
+Credit's have to go to the original creator of the HA integration [@pattisonmichael](https://github.com/pattisonmichael):

 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]